Planned Giving: Creating a Legacy

-A wide array of planned giving vehicles makes it possible for you to carry out your financial and estate planning goals and at the same time benefit the Western Folklife Center.
-Planned gifts can provide you with lifetime income; convert low-yielding assets into a higher income stream at reduced capital gains; offer you significant income tax deductions; and reduce or eliminate estate taxes.
+Several options for planned giving make it possible for you to carry out your financial and estate planning goals and at the same time benefit the Western Folklife Center.
+A planned gift can provide you with lifetime income; convert low-yielding assets into a higher income stream at reduced capital gains; offer you significant income tax deductions; and reduce or eliminate estate taxes.

 Life Insurance/Retirement Plan Assets - You may name the Western Folklife Center as a beneficiary of your retirement or life insurance plan.
 With this strategy, a young person and/or someone of relatively modest means can make a big difference with a future gift.